Unifying Search and Recommendation in LLMs via Gradient Multi-Subspace Tuning: Experiments

 \textbf{PEFT methods:} (11) \textbf{LoRA}~\cite{hu2022lora} reparameterizes weight matrices into low-rank components and trains lightweight adapters, enabling efficient adaptation without modifying the entire parameter space.
 (12) \textbf{LoRA-MoE}~\cite{dou2023loramoe} introduces a plugin Mixture-of-Experts (MoE) architecture with LoRA experts and localized balancing constraints to prevent LLMs' world knowledge forgetting during fine-tuning.

+\textbf{Backbone baseline:} (13) \textbf{Vanilla backbone}: In this baseline, the backbone model is directly applied to S\&R without any task-specific fine-tuning.
+It serves as a lower bound that quantifies the performance achievable by the pretrained model alone.

 \textbf{Implementation details.} Following prior work~\cite{shi2024unisar,xie2024unifiedssr,yao2021user}, we randomly sample 99 negative items per user and combine them with the ground-truth item to form candidate lists.
 All models rank these candidates, and we evaluate top-$K$ S\&R performance using Hit@$K$ and NDCG@$K$ with $K=\{5,10\}$.
 Hyperparameters for baselines are tuned within the ranges reported in their original papers.
-For fairness, we apply constrained beam search to all generative baselines, ensuring outputs are restricted to valid candidates.
-We compare our method with generative unifying S\&R baselines across two LLM backbones: Flan-T5-base\footnote{\url{https://huggingface.co/google/flan-t5-base}.} and Qwen2.5-3B-Instruct\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-3B-Instruct}.}.
-For the Flan-T5-base model, we perform full fine-tuning on all generative methods.
-For the Qwen2.5-3B-Instruct model, we implement PEFT across all generative methods.
-We use the Wikipedia\footnote{\url{https://huggingface.co/datasets/wikimedia/wikipedia/viewer/20231101.en.}} dataset as the general-domain corpus $\mathcal{C}$ when conducting null-space projection.
+For fairness, we apply constrained beam search to all generative methods, ensuring outputs are restricted to the candidate set.
+We evaluate generative methods (including our model, generative baselines, and the vanilla backbone) under two backbone LLMs: Flan-T5-base\footnote{\url{https://huggingface.co/google/flan-t5-base}.} and Qwen2.5-3B-Instruct\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-3B-Instruct}.}.
+For baselines under Flan-T5-base, we use full fine-tuning for all generative methods.
+For baselines under Qwen2.5-3B-Instruct, we adopt parameter-efficient training with LoRA to reduce cost.
+We further include LoRA-MoE~\cite{dou2023loramoe} as a stronger PEFT baseline for Sem-BSR-MoE to test whether gains hold under more expressive PEFT.
+Non-generative baselines (e.g., NCF and ANCE) do not use LLM backbones and follow standard training and evaluation.
+For null-space projection, we use the Wikipedia dataset\footnote{\url{https://huggingface.co/datasets/wikimedia/wikipedia/viewer/20231101.en.}} as the general-domain corpus $\mathcal{C}$, uniformly sampling $C=100{,}000$ documents to estimate the pretraining subspace.
+We set SVD refresh step $T_\text{svd}$ to 200.
+We set $k$, the number of retained principal directions, equal to the subspace rank to match projection capacity with the tunable update space and avoid extra hyperparameters.
 The best hyperparameters are selected through grid search over the following ranges: the scale factor $\alpha$ is tuned in $\{0.5, 1, 2, 3, 4\}$, the gate temperature factor $\tau$ in $\{0.1, 0.5, 1, 2, 3\}$, and the subspace rank\footnote{Each task-specific subspace rank is set to half of the shared subspace rank.
 This design encourages compact specialization by allowing task-specific parameters to capture residual variations around the shared representation while preventing over-parameterization.} in $\{256, 512, 1024\}$.